Escape Plan: The Extractors: Plot

 When Lester threatens the prisoners and kills a hostage, Wong, Zhang Innovations' technology analyst, agrees to give him access to Zhang's technology.
 Hush surveils the prison by drone, and its thermal imaging camera reveals Lester has created his own black site.
 Breslin infiltrates the compound through the sewers while Shen and Yung approach the outer walls.
 Alerted to their presence, Lester leaves Daya atop the wall as bait.
-Realizing Lester is leading them to a trap, Shen tries to hold position and wait for Breslin, but Yung charges recklessly ahead, and he and Shen are subdued by land mines and captured.
-Lester reveals the flash drive was a tracker that led his men to Abigail, and deduces that Shen and Daya are in love.
-He shoots Yung and taunts Breslin by video call before cutting Abigail's throat.
+Realizing Lester is leading them into a trap, Shen tries to hold position and wait for Breslin, but Yung charges recklessly ahead, and he and Shen are subdued by land mines and kidnapped.
+Lester reveals that the flash drive was a tracker that led his men to Abigail, and deduces that Shen and Daya are in love.
+He shoots Yung and taunts Breslin by video call before slitting Abigail's neck with a knife.

 Breslin proceeds through the compound, killing several of Lester's henchmen.
-Shen steals a guard's stun gun as he is taken to the cells, using it to start a fire; he melts his restraints and subdues the guards in the smoke.
-He frees Daya, but they are confronted by more guards.
-DeRosa arrives, killing the guards with incendiary rounds.
+Shen steals a guard's stun gun as he is taken to the cells, using it to start a fire; he melts his restraints and subdues the terrorist in the smoke.
+He frees Daya, but they are confronted by more terrorists.
+DeRosa arrives, killing the terrorists with incendiary rounds.
 In the ensuing chaos, Shen kills Lester's remaining henchman Silva in a hand-to-hand fight, while rescuing Wong.
-Trapped in a shootout with Lester in the upper cells, Breslin is wounded and disarmed, but manages to overpower Lester before slitting his throat and throwing him off the walkway, avenging Abigail.
+Trapped in a shootout with Lester in the upper cells, Breslin is wounded and disarmed, but manages to overpower Lester before sliting his neck with a knife and pushing him off of the balcony, avenging Abigail.

 Returning to Mansfield, Daya coldly greets her father, now aware of the true nature of his business, before leaving with Shen.
-DeRosa comforts Breslin over Abigail's death, urging him to forgive himself, while at the same time perusing Breslin to join him in South America; claiming that Breslin owes him one and Breslin decides to retire.
+DeRosa comforts Breslin over Abigail's death, urging him to forgive himself, while at the same time persuading Breslin to join him in South America; claiming that Breslin owes him one and Breslin decides to retire.

 During the ending credits, Yung is revealed to have survived but heavily wounded.
 He is seen crawling and stumbling through the sewers and proceeds to escape by himself.